AG11101/Pizzeria_Project_Clone/README.md

 `
 ## Implementation
 > 🚧: Briefly describe your technology stack, which apps were used and for what.

+Frontend: Built with Budibase, used to create the user interface and manage actions via no-code components.

+Backend: Implemented using Github and Spring Boot (Java), exposing RESTful endpoints to handle all application logic.

 The application is structured following a layered architecture: